rsense/rsense/README.md

 }
 ```

 For now, `code_completion` is the only command available, but this will change in the future.

+Use absolute paths for both paths as there's no way to be sure where the user may have rsense installed.
 Project is the root dir of the user's project.
 This is needed for finding information about project dependencies.
+Rsense uses project path to get information from RubyGems and Bundler about your dependencies so it can do accurate type inference.
+RSense uses the filepath for tracking SourcePosition.
+This is only slightly important for code-completion and most completions will work without it.
+HOWEVER, when we begin looking into source-rewriting for refactorings, or even exposing the already written Find Definition tool, it will be necessary.

-Code is the text from the file where a completion is being triggered.
-Location should be obvious.
+`code` is the text from the file where a completion is being triggered.
+We send it with the command because it is unlikely the user will have saved the file.
+Many tools which act on source code resolve this by writing to a tempfile, but I find this to be a hacky, and unnecessary solution.
+Rsense takes the code directly.

+Location is tricky.
+Editor's measure cursor position in different ways.
+Rsense expects 1-based numbers here, with the first row, and first column being (1, 1).
+With each editor I've worked with, I've found it necessary to play around until it works.
+But you can examine `spec/fixtures/test_gem/lib/sample.rb` for the file being from which the above json was generated for use as a test-case.

 Rsense will return json that looks like the below: